BlancheK/BlancheK.github.io/movies-titles.md

 {% include confounder-studios.html %}

 Our result seems to clearly attribute an advantage for movies produced by famous studios.
+The success indicator increases in average by '2.1' for famous studios.
 This may confirm our naive hypothesis that the production studio is another confounder to take into account for our further analysis.

 #### Famous directors